Data-and-Trust-Alliance/DPS/specification.md

 ### 4.1.4 Metadata location

 The web address where the dataset's metadata is published and can be accessed, providing a direct link to detailed information about the dataset.
-Typically will be a unique URL of the current dataset
+Typically will be a unique URL of the current dataset.

 - Element-Name: `location`
 - cardinality: 0..1